Advestis/transparentpath/README.md

 file is deleted after being read.
 But since Dask uses delayed processes, deleting the file might occure before the file is actually read, so the file is kept.
 Up to you to empty your /tmp directory if it is not done automatically by your system.

-Do not hesitate to read the documentation in **docs/** for more details on each method.

 ## Behavior